Research Grants for Doctoral Candidates, Young Academics and Scientists

 - Research projects at a German university for the purpose of gaining a doctorate in Germany, such as in Research Training Groups or Doctoral Research Groups, International Postgraduate Programs, Graduate Schools, Max Planck Research Schools, etc. Please visit this website for further information.

 - Research projects or continuing education and training, but without aiming for a formal degree/qualification

 Postdocs should also refer to the funding opportunities offered by the Alexander von Humboldt Foundation.

 The length of the grant can be between 1 and 10 months.
 Ultimately this will be decided by the selection panel, which in some cases may award reduced or extended grants.

-Award holders completing a stay of more than six months receive a study and research allowance plus, where appropriate, a rent subsidy and family allowance.
-Funding for attendance of a language course is decided on a case-by-case basis (cf. Requirements).
+Award holders completing a stay of more than six months receive a one-off research allowance plus, where appropriate, a rent subsidy and family allowance.

 It is required that doctoral candidates wishing to complete a PhD in Australia will already have been admitted to an appropriate course at their home university.

 The application papers must generally include written confirmation of academic supervision by a professor in Germany and expressly refer to the applicant's project, confirming that the host institute will provide a workplace.
 If the applicant is planning to complete a doctorate at the German host university, the letter of confirmation must come from the academic supervisor (Doktorvater/Doktormutter) for the applicant's doctoral program/thesis.

 Applicants who intend to gain their PhD within the scope of a structured doctoral study program are required to present a letter of admission from their study program or at least proof that they are being considered for admission.